nathanielce24/Feedforward-Neural-Net/README.md

 # **Feedforward Dense Neural Network for Grayscale (Biomedical) Image Classification**

 This is a feedforwad, fully connected neural network that I built from the ground up.
-By tweaking the learning rate and iterations, I have been able to achieve accurate results for various biomedical image classifications.
+By tweaking the learning rate and iterations, I have been able to achieve accurate results for biomedical image classifications from MNISt datasets.

 While a convolutional neural network would undoubtedly perform better, I wanted to start from scratch so I opted for a very basic architecture.
 Given the limitations of DNN's, I'm extremely happy with the results.